peterbrittain/asciimatics/README.rst

 problem, you can report bugs (or submit enhancement requests) at https://github.com/peterbrittain/asciimatics/issues.

-Alternatively, if you just have some questions, feel free to drop in at. https://gitter.im/asciimatics/Lobby.
+Alternatively, if you just have some questions, feel free to drop in at https://gitter.im/asciimatics/Lobby.

 Contributing to the project